CubBossa/Tutorials/blender/BAKING_POLYVR_EN.md

-# Baking Textures In PolyVR
+# Baking Textures For PolyVR

 Baking light information into a texture is useful if you want to represent light information that is not provided by the engine at runtime.
 A more detailled overview on how to create a baked PolyVR scene can be found in this [guide](GUIDE.md).